Dr. McNinja: I don't know? Because life is crazy?!

-- Khatru has Mad Science, Functional Magic, super-powered college students, and more.
+- Khatru has Weird Science, Functional Magic, super-powered college students, and more.

 - Jayden and Crusader often has chaotic things occurring, ranging from an attack by a slime monster in the early pages, to time travel on a steam powered hover-motor-cycle in the middle to battling an enraged android currently.

-- The world of The Dragon Doctors is pretty much this; it's 2000 years in our future, after the world has been blown up four times, the fourth of which fused it with several other worlds.
+- The world of The Dragon Doctors.
+It's 2000 years in our future, after the world has been blown up four times, the fourth of which fused it with several other worlds.
 Most sociological and technological conventions resemble those of modern-day society, but magic is ever-present and allows people to do all sorts of interesting things.
 The Docs are just as likely to treat pinkeye one day and face a killer sentient cancer another, or turn a gorgon into a human at her request.
 As their leader says, "We don't live in a world where nothing is real.
 We live in a world where everything is real... though not all at once."

 - Tycho and Gabe of Penny Arcade routinely encounter supernatural events, like zombie outbreaks, or even sentient robotic fruit fuckers, without it surprising them the least.
 It's pretty unclear how crazy their world really is, since half the comics happen in video game worlds.